 Michael is one of the founding members of Spirit Gum.
-He was recently seen onstage with The Little Theatre of Winston-Salem as William Shakespeare in Shakespeare in Love and as Katurian in The Pillowman.
+He was recently seen onstage with The Little Theatre of Winston-Salem as William Shakespeare in Shakespeare in Love and with Spirit Gum Theatre Co. as Katurian in The Pillowman.
 Join him for his quickly growing Cookbook Club at the Southside Branch Library!

 Sara Butner appeared in Spirit Gum Theatre productions of Church & State and The Drowning Girls, as well as being Stage Manager for Seminar.
 Favorite roles include Ado Annie in Oklahoma!
 (Stained Glass Playhouse), Catherine in Silence!
 The Musical (WS Theatre Alliance), and Eileen in Moon Over Buffalo (Spring Theatre).
 She just finished her first year in the Master of Public Affairs program at UNC Greensboro.